luontola/jumi/index.md

 Who is using Jumi?
 ------------------

-Jumi has just recently been released and it's missing some important features, but it's already at a stage where testing framework developers can start implementing support for it.
+Jumi has just recently been released and it's missing some important features, but it's already at a stage where early adopters can start using it and testing framework developers can implement support for it.
 Here is a list of frameworks and tools that already have Jumi support:

 - [Specsy](http://specsy.org/), a testing framework for Scala, Groovy, Java and easily any other JVM-based language